rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

  * `plugins.txt` is a list of `pluginId:version` for Jenkins to pre-install when starting
  * `./configuration` contains content that is placed in `${JENKINS_HOME}`.
 A `config.xml` could be placed in here to control the bulk of Jenkins configuration.
  * `./configuration/jobs/*` contains job names and xml config that jenkins loads when starting.
 The seed job in there we will return to in later lessons.
- * `build-failure-analyzer.xml` is config for the plugin to read the logs and look for key items based on a Regex
+ * `build-failure-analyzer.xml` is config for the plugin to read the logs and look for key items based on a Regex.
+More on this in later lessons.
  * `init.groovy` contains a collection of settings jenkins configures itself with when launching

 5. Let's add a plugin for Jenkins to be started with, [green-balls](https://plugins.jenkins.io/greenballs).
 This simply changes the default `SUCCESS` status of Jenkins from Blue to Green.
 Append the `plugins.txt` file with